pfrankw/fjson/README.md

 ## Overview
 fjson is a recursive Finite-State Machine JSON parser which operates on streams (byte per byte!) by keeping track internally of the current state of parsing.
+The compiled library is under 8 kilobytes.

 ## API
 fjson's API are just 5